Tips and tricks for streaming

 - Run your audio through a software DAW before it goes to broadcast.

 - Wirecast and OBS Studio also can delay both NDI audio and audio sent to the machine’s audio interface.

-Using NDI to send your character to
+Using NDI to send your character to another applications

 When using NDI to send your character to another application, you will need to somehow get audio to that application as well:

 - Character Animator does not (as of version 1.1) send audio over NDI.
 You have to manually manage your audio using a mixer and the machine’s audio interface.
 NDI Scan Converter on the mac can take your audio interface’s input, and send it as an NDI output.
 This workaround is not applicable for Windows.

 Background apps running slowly

 App Nap is an energy‐saving feature of macOS that causes inactive applications to go into a paused state, helping to reduce power usage.
 The feature can help to prolong battery life for Mac laptops, and it can also make an impact on overall energy usage from the computer.

 - If you are running any background apps during your broadcast, it is very important to turn off App Nap on the machine so they don’t slow down.

 To turn off App Nap for all apps on the system, paste this command into Terminal and press Enter: